edisonpapers/lathrops-notes/1/README.md

 9 going NS & EW— blown out line generate current to put them back in line magnetic Lines keeps straight. automatic aneroid barometer working Valve keeps <del>continuous</del> proper altitude.
 Caught by sails on Towers— ==**OK**=={description="Edison’s “OK” followed by vertical line to indicate combination of items 8 and 9."}

-<span style="color:red">*X*</span> ~~Pig iron made~~ wrot iron puddled by whirling motion giving ==mechanical=={description="underlined by Lathrop"} & magnetically with Cobalt, large amount discovered— whirls each particle Carbon in Contact with the oxide iron—<del>pig iron</del> steel made from <del>steel by passing current thr</del> pig iron by passing current eliminating Carbon as graphite more & more until requisite point reached. all iron ore purified before use & bricked by Coking Coal, & fluxes so small furnaces used.
+<span style="color:red">*X*</span> <del>Pig iron made</del> wrot iron puddled by whirling motion giving ==mechanical=={description="underlined by Lathrop"} & magnetically with Cobalt, large amount discovered— whirls each particle Carbon in Contact with the oxide iron—<del>pig iron</del> steel made from <del>steel by passing current thr</del> pig iron by passing current eliminating Carbon as graphite more & more until requisite point reached. all iron ore purified before use & bricked by Coking Coal, & fluxes so small furnaces used.

 <span style="color:red">*X What new force?*</span>
-~~Electric~~ Signaling at seal, cloud flash—induction,—Cables using Thin Copper wire & signaling by new force.
+<del>Electric</del> Signaling at seal, cloud flash—induction,—Cables using Thin Copper wire & signaling by new force.

 Animation suspended by Chloroform then Submersion in pure cyanogen Lowerest boiling point Hydrocarbon of the peteroleum series—octane?—until all water displaced in the tissued & then sealed in glass vessels <del>animation</del> thus preventing decomposition by the action of Bacteria internal & external= reanimated by Exhaustion of the Cyanogen by Vacuum pump & letting in of pure distilled water at temperature of 98.4—with mechanical inflation of the lungs and the use of a weak current to start muscular action